Euchie23/SquidStack/Fluctuations/README.md

 - Lag analysis and COVID-19 reprieve observations are **exploratory**.
 - Focus on **relative patterns** across tissues, years, and pollutants.

-> ⚠️ Consultancy framing: This module is designed for **risk screening and early-stage hypothesis generation**, not definitive regulatory assessment.
+> ⚠️ This module is designed for **risk screening and early-stage hypothesis generation**, not definitive regulatory assessment.

 ---